ni/measurement-plugin-labview/docs/README.md

 ## Creating a LabVIEW executable for static registration

-To create an executable for the measurement service project follow the steps provided below,
+A Build Specification is included when the measurement service is created with the generator.
+To create an executable for the measurement service, simply build the build specification.
+The following steps are all pre-configured for the build specification, but they show the steps you would need to perform to create your own build spec and executable.

 1. After creating a measurement service, right-click on the `Build Specifications` of the LabVIEW project and select `New`→`Application(EXE)`.